-SAN MANUEL INDIAN BINGO AND CASINO V. NATIONAL LABOR RELATIONS BOARD (No. 05-1392) - On November 2, 2006, the U.S. Court of Appeals for the D.C.
+San Manuel Indian Bingo and Casino v.
+National Labor Relations Board (No. 05-1392) - On November 2, 2006, the U.S. Court of Appeals for the D.C.
 Circuit heard oral argument in San Manuel Indian Bingo and Casino v.
 NLRB, an extremely important case in which the San Manuel Indian Tribe is challenging the unprecedented extension of the National Labor Relations Act (NLRA) to tribal businesses located on tribal lands.
 The NLRA generally exempts governmental employers from the provisions of the NLRA on collective bargaining, etc. In its September 30, 2005, decision and order, the National Labor Relations Board departed from its longstanding precedent and created a new doctrine not found in the statute - that tribal government "commercial" activities are subject to the NLRA, while "traditional" governmental activities are not.
 The Tribal Supreme Court Project, in close coordination with the Tribe's attorneys and attorneys throughout Indian country, prepared a tribal amicus brief which argues: (1) the Board's new interpretation is inconsistent with the historical context of the NLRA and with established rules that safeguard tribal self-government; and (2) the Board's new construction is unworkable and would, if accepted, abrogate tribal sovereignty.
 The court should issue its opinion early next year.

-CARCIERI V. NORTON (No. 03-2647) - On December 5, 2006, the U.S. Court of Appeals for the First Circuit unexpectedly granted the State of Rhode Island's petition for rehearing en banc in Carcieri v.
-Norton (Kempthorne), a case which began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
-However, on appeal, this case has narrowed to two issues: (1) the State argues that the Indian Reorganization Act applies only to tribes that were "now under federal recognition" in 1934, and that the Narragansett Tribe and any other tribe recognized after 1934 is not eligible to take land into trust or to enjoy any other benefit of the IRA; and (2) the State also argues that the trust land must be restricted to preserve Rhode Island's civil and criminal laws and jurisdiction under the Rhode Island Settlement Act although the land is outside the settlement area.
+CARCIERI V. NORTON (No. 03-2647) - On January 9, 2007, an en banc panel of the U.S. Court of Appeals for the First Circuit head oral arguments in Carcieri v.
+Kempthorne, a case which began as a broad challenge to the Secretary's authority to take land into trust on behalf of Indians and Indian tribes.
+The First Circuit focused on two issues: (1) whether the Rhode Island Settlement Act implicitly precludes the acquisition of any additional new trust lands by the Secretary in the State of Rhode Island, or implicitly restricts any such acquisition of trust lands to be subject to state civil and criminal laws and jurisdiction; and (2) whether section 5 of the Indian Reorganization Act applies only to tribes that were "recognized Indian tribes now under federal recognition" in 1934, thus excluding the Narragansett Tribe and any other tribe administratively recognized after 1934 from the benefits of the IRA, including eligibility to have land taken into trust.